12–26 April 2018

 Day 12 This morning we will transfer to Mehrabad Airport to catch our morning flight to Ahvaz, our base for the next three nights.
 After some time to freshen up, we will drive northward to bird some marshland near to the Karkheh River, where among the birds we may see are White Stork, Wood and Marsh Sandpipers, Little Tern, Pied Kingfisher, Eastern Olivaceous Warbler, Spanish Sparrow and the endangered Marbled Teal.

 Day 13 We will spend the day birding the area around the Karkheh and Dez rivers which rise from the Zagros Mountains to the north.
 Most of the area is a treeless desert but there is a dense ribbon of riverine woodland alongside the rivers which, since the 1960s, has protected this critically-endangered habitat.
-This area gives us good chances of seeing Iraq Babbler, the enigmatic Hypocolius and two regional specialities: the Mesopotamian subspecies of Hooded Crow, considered a full species by some authorities, Woodchat Shrike and Ménétries’s Warbler.
+This area gives us good chances of seeing Iraq Babbler, the enigmatic Hypocolius and the Mesopotamian subspecies of Hooded Crow, considered a full species by some authorities, as well as Woodchat Shrike and Ménétries’s Warbler.
 Other birds we can expect to see here include Pin-tailed Sandgrouse, European Turtle-dove, Egyptian and Eurasian Nightjars, Blue-cheeked Bee-eater, Common Nightingale, Dead Sea Sparrow and the African form of Sacred Ibis.
-Whilst in this area we will also pay a brief visit to the nearby Chogha Zanbil ziggurat, a stepped pyramid-style complex dating back to the 13th century BC.
+Whilst in this area we will also pay a brief visit to the nearby Chogha Zanbil ziggurat, a stepped pyramid-style complex dating back to the 13th-century BC.

 Day 14 Our destination today will be Houre Bamdej, a large permanent freshwater marsh.
 Here, our primary target species will be the range-restricted Basra Reed-warbler, but we will also have plenty of other species to look at, as the marshlands are a stop-over point for Red-necked Phalarope, White-tailed Lapwing, Collared Pratincole, Red-throated Pipit and other waders and waterfowl.